pcrockett/duplicity-backup/README.md

 -----------

 * Backup scripts are running on a Raspberry Pi model 3b+.
-* You are backing up a several Samba network shares (only tested with a Synology NAS).
+* You are backing up Samba network shares (only tested with a Synology NAS).
 * You are saving backup data to a [Backblaze B2][1] bucket.
 * You are using GPG to encrypt your backups.
 This backup uses _two_ keys:
     * One key is generated on the Raspberry Pi, and is only used for backup encryption, decryption, and signing.
 It never leaves the Raspberry Pi.
     * The other key is a super-secret offline key that you keep on a flash drive.
 In the event that your Raspberry Pi dies, you can still restore the backup using this key.
-* You are using a service like [Heathchecks.io][2] to monitor your backup, and send you notifications if it stops running for some reason.
+* You are using a service like [Heathchecks.io][2] to monitor your backup and send you notifications if it stops running for some reason.
 * You have an email address which can receive backup log emails.

 Dependencies
 ------------

-Besides duplicity, requires python, msmtp, and the b2 package from pip.
+Besides duplicity, python, msmtp, and the b2 package from pip are also required.

 ```
 sudo apt install -y duplicity python-pip msmtp-mta